What’s Piriformis Syndrome?

 A spinal specialist may request a detailed personal and family medical history of the patient before making a diagnosis.
 The specialist may also ask questions about any recent fall or trauma that may have triggered the symptoms.
 A physical examination may occur to check for signs of piriformis syndrome and determine the severity of the symptoms.
 This physical examination involves asking the patient to stay in a variety of positions to elicit pain in the piriformis muscle.
 The spinal specialist may recommend imaging tests to make a final diagnosis and rule out other possible conditions with similar symptoms such as a bulging or herniated disc, arthritis, or nerve compression.
 Imaging tests to diagnose piriformis syndrome may include MRI or CT scans, electromyograms, or nerve conduction studies.

-What are the Treatment Options for Piriformis Syndrome?
+What’s the Treatment Options for Piriformis Syndrome?

 Treatment options for piriformis syndrome include surgical and non-surgical treatments.
 A spinal specialist may only recommend surgery to relieve pressure on the sciatic nerve in severe cases where non-surgical treatment options fail to work.
 Non-surgical treatment options for piriformis syndrome may include: